 - Dunbrody Famine Ship, Wexford

-Have you found a hidden gem on your travel in Ireland with kids?
-Share it with us in the comments below.
+Have your say!
+Have you found a hidden gem on your travels?
+Any other places in Ireland to visit with kids that you’d recommend?
+Tell us in the comments below.